University of Memphis

 She received her doctorate from Stanford University in 2012.
 She also holds MAs from the University of Buffalo and the Université de Paris VIII.
 At the University of Memphis, she teaches nineteenth-century literature, French civilization, French and Francophone visual culture, and intermediate French language.
 While at Stanford, she was the managing editor of Republics of Letters and lab manager for the Humanities + Design lab (CESTA).
 She taught in two new interdisciplinary programs Education as Self-Fashioning and Thinking Matters.

-She has recently published articles in Poetics Today, Nineteenth-Century French Studies, Médias 19, and RELIEF - on nineteenth- and twentieth-century French fiction, salons, visual representations, and the theory of the novel.
+She has recently published articles in Poetics Today, Nineteenth-Century French Studies, Médias 19, RELIEF, and Romance Notes - on nineteenth- and twentieth-century French fiction, salons, visual representations, and the theory of the novel.
 She is the project lead on three digital humanities projects: The Salons Project (Mapping Republics of Letters), Mapping Balzac, and 19th-Century Networks.
 Her work has been supported by a Whiting Fellowship.

 In her current book project, she argues that the surprisingly long afterlife that aristocrats enjoyed in French literature was due to their ability to serve as projections of ideal selves—and the ability of literary aristocracies to reflect ideal societies, whose qualities varied according to the ideological orientation of the writer.
 Drawing upon authors as diverse as madame de Staël, Delphine de Girardin, Barbey d’Aurevilly, Scribe, Proust, Robbe-Grillet, and Renoir, she demonstrates that high literary versions of the aristocracy had much in common with popular visions of the nobility found in magazines, caricatures, street theater, and popular writing, all of which contributed to the very public debate over who should lead France.